loopwerk/loopwerk.io/content/articles/2021-08-15-architecting-sveltekit.md

 I've created a GitHub repo with a minimal, reproducible example of a bunch of problems I've come across with this architecture: [https://github.com/kevinrenskers/sveltekit-reproduce](https://github.com/kevinrenskers/sveltekit-reproduce).
 I would love it if people could play around with it and send a PR with a better architecture that does manage to tick my boxes: don't fetch content from the server more than absolutely necessary, make it possible to update content from a single place (for WebSocket updates), and don't leak data from one client to another.

+> [!UPDATED]
-> **Update August 16, 2021**: I've created [a pull request](https://github.com/kevinrenskers/sveltekit-reproduce/pull/2) with a solution to my problem.
+> **August 16, 2021**: I've created [a pull request](https://github.com/kevinrenskers/sveltekit-reproduce/pull/2) with a solution to my problem.
 Sadly it does come with considerable boilerplate.

-> **Update April 22, 2022**: I've written a [follow up article with a proper solution](/articles/2022/sveltekit-architecture/).
+> **April 22, 2022**: I've written a [follow up article with a proper solution](/articles/2022/sveltekit-architecture/).
 Almost no boilerplate anymore!